Hawker-Siddeley/British Aerospace 125 series

 Hawker-Siddeley merged into British Aerospace in 1977, which itself also had its consequences for the type designation.
 Another name change took place when Raytheon Aircraft acquired the BAe125 and moved the production line to the USA.
 Raytheon marketed the aircraft as Hawker 800/800XP/1000.
 This stayed this way when the Hawker line was taken over by Hawker Beechcraft and later Textron Aviation.

-All versions are characterised by the tail, with the horitontal stabiliser mounted high on the vertical stabiliser, but not like a T-tail, and the dorsal fin ending in an air intake.
-To differentiate between the different subtypes you have to look at
+All versions of the Hawker bizjet are characterised by the tail, with the horizontal stabiliser mounted high on the vertical stabiliser, but not like a T-tail, and the dorsal fin with an air intake in the root.
+Furthermore, the aircraft has low mounted swept wings underneath the fuselage and rounded rectangular cabin windows.
+All gears have double wheels.

 - the length of the fuselage